Wakestyle Kiteboarding Vs Freestyle

-A tip here is you should always size up on these boards.
-For example if you would normally ride a 139 opt for a 142.
-Many wakestyle riders will also pair this boards with smaller fins.
+A tip here is that you should always size up on these boards.
+For example, if you would normally ride a 139, opt for a 142.
+Many wakestyle riders will also pair these boards with smaller fins.
 This will make the boards more playful and give you some room for error when landing blind.
 If you want to hit features, you'll want to go completely finless.
 Use surf wax to fill in the holes so you don't get sprayed!
-This will make riding up wind jumping and popping more difficult at first.
-It will however build your skills and make you a better more efficient kiteboarder over all.
+This will make riding upwind, jumping, and popping more difficult at first.
+It will, however, build your skills and make you a better, more efficient kiteboarder overall.
 When you do go back to fins, you'll be popping harder and jumping higher.

 Lucas Arsenault kills it in freestyle or wakestyle kiteboarding

 So what about freestyle?
 Here's where there is a lot of confusion.